SchoolOfCode/w8_team-project-the-ateam/README.md

 ## Working practices

-### Naming conventions
-eg make sure to use kebab case in HTML and CSS and camel case in JS (info to go in here)

 ### GitHub
   - for each new feature, create a new branch
   - review by at least one other